Using PupPod to help with separation anxiety

 We’re so happy to hear that PupPod has helped Karen, Kristy and other owners with dog separation anxiety.
 We hope that PupPod can continue to help canines in this way, and many other ways!

-If you’d like a PupPod for your dog to help keep them occupied whilst you’re gone and soothe the sadness, then you can find out more, here!
+If you’d like a PupPod for your dog to help keep them occupied whilst you’re gone and soothe the sadness, then you can find out more, and buy your very own, here!